Divorcing clients are often lonely and frustrated, waiting for the opportunity

 this may seem exciting, it may not be fair to start a relationship with

 someone new when you’re still going through an emotional rollercoaster.

 Dating can have a negative impact on

-child custody and parenting time – If you date during divorce, your spouse may be less likely to
+child custody and visitation – If you date during divorce, your spouse may want to prevent the

 Dating can affect

-alimony – Although dating will not have an effect on child support and alimony,
+alimony – Although dating will not impact child support and alimony, it

-it may if you decide to move in with your new beau.
-If you are the spouse
+may if you decide to move in with your new beau.
+If you and the new significant

 Dating can impact

-in comparison to living alone and having to pay all of your expenses,
+in comparison to living on your own and paying all of your expenses, a